Scenario 2

 6. Materialize

 Build into your dev schema.
-Step 5 already validated output and downstream compile, so the verification pass is scoped out for this timed lab.
+Step 5 already validated output and downstream compile; verification is scoped out for this timed lab.

 Materialize [TARGET_MODEL] into my dev schema.
 Skip the verification pass - the preview and downstream compile already confirmed the output.